jtakayama/makahiki/install/download/download_readme.txt

-This folder is used to hold the Python 2.7.3 tarball required by python273_altinstall.py to build Python 2.7.3 as an altinstall.
+This folder is used to hold any files which are downloaded and extracted by one of the installation scripts before being installed.